Park Ji-yeon: 2014–2017: Solo debut

 Park made her solo debut in May 2014, releasing the title track "Never Ever" (also known as "1 Minute 1 Second").
 The music video ranked number one on China's largest music video platform YinYueTai for two weeks straight.
-In June, Park was cast in MBC's television series Triangle, starring as the potential wife for Im Si-wan's character.
+In June, Park was cast in MBC's television series Triangle, starring as the potential wife for Yim Si-wan's character.
 The same month, she began hosting SBS M's The Show: All About K-pop alongside Lee Hye-ri.

 In May 2015, Park was cast in the Korean-Chinese film Encounter alongside actor Lee Dong-gun.
 Due to unknown reasons, the film was never released.
 In July 2015, she collaborated with 2BiC's Jun-hyung on the song "Summer Love".
 In 2016, Park was cast in the web drama My Runway alongside Kang Dong-ho.
 The drama was released on Netflix in December 2016.
 In February 2017, it was announced that Park would be making her solo comeback after three years with a new album.
 However, album preparations were later cancelled due to T-ara's controversy resurfacing.